How is PPD Diagnosed?

 The first critical step in reaching a postpartum depression diagnosis is taking note of the initial signs and symptoms.
 Recording and documenting details about symptom types and how they are progressing will help diagnose and treat the condition.

-Pay close attention to emotional, mental, physical and behavioral symptoms.
+Pay close attention to emotional, mental, physical, and behavioral symptoms.
 Record dates so you know when the symptoms first started.
 Keep journal to note these symptoms and any other characteristics, such as shifts in sleeping and eating patterns.

-Finally, the doctor will ask about other medical conditions that may cause symptoms of depression, anxiety and fatigue.
+Finally, the doctor will ask about other medical conditions that may cause symptoms of depression, anxiety, and fatigue.
 These common PPD symptoms may actually be a result of another mental condition.

 Testing for Other Medical Conditions

-Psychological Screening Test or Questionnaire
+Psychological Screening Tests or Questionnaires